RealDoigt/simple-stupid-object-notation/readme.md

 food
 ;
 ```
 You'll probably notice that the names of properties can have spaces in them.
-It's also technically possible for object names, but it is not recommended.
-At least, not now because the current implementation has a major oversight in that regard which limits the cases when you can use that feature for object names.
+It's also possible for object names.
 Do note however that trailing white spaces will be removed.
 This is to allow a minimum of code style if the user wishes to have one like these examples show:
 ```sson
 person
 .name      = jane